rudydesplan/Studi_devops/Activity1/1/Instructions.md

 ## 1 Install Minikube and Terraform.

-Make sure you have both Minikube and Terraform installed on your machine.
+Make sure you have both Minikube and Terraform installed on your machine and an hypervisor - like hyperV if you are using windows

 If you don't, follow the installation instructions for your specific operating system.